Skip to content

 • It is applied to your outstanding loan balance immediately

-• Your bank/servicer reamortizes your loan based on the reduced balance, which lowers future payments
+• Your bank/servicer reamortizes your loan based on the reduced balance, which lowers future monthly payments

-• Usually have to pay a fee for this service
+• Usually have to pay a processing fee for this service and it can take 30 to 45 days to complete

 Instead of refinancing the mortgage, you’d simply ask your current lender or loan servicer to recast your mortgage.